Robert Austin Wynns Preview, Player Props: Rockies vs. White Sox

 White Sox Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the White Sox pitching staff leads the league.
+- The 9.5 strikeouts per nine innings put together by the White Sox pitching staff ranks third in the league.

-- The White Sox's 4.59 team ERA ranks 22nd across all MLB pitching staffs.
+- The White Sox have the 26th-ranked team ERA across all league pitching staffs (4.73).

-- In his last time out on Saturday against the Milwaukee Brewers, the right-hander tossed 4 1/3 innings, giving up four earned runs while surrendering five hits.
+- The righty last pitched on Sunday against the Milwaukee Brewers, when he tossed seven innings, allowing two earned runs while giving up five hits.

-- In 22 games this season, the 27-year-old has amassed a 4.58 ERA and 9.3 strikeouts per nine innings, while giving up a batting average of .224 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.